wpilibsuite/styleguide/README.md

 - generated files
 - modifiable files

 Generated files should not be modified; if they are, `format.py` will emit warnings.
+All files ignored by patterns in a repository's .gitignore file are considered modifiable files.

 Config groups may be empty, but may not be omitted.
 Directory separators must be "/", not "\".
 During processing, they will be replaced internally with an os.sep that is automatically escaped for regexes.